VirSanghavi/axis-hackathon/README.md

 machine.
 Teammates run `axis join <invite>` in their clone.
 [Setup in detail](#setup-in-detail) is further down.

-## What it does

-Axis v2 is a rebuild of [Axis](https://useaxis.dev).
-The job board and shared project context survive.
-Almost everything else is new:

-- **Locks are enforced by the OS**, not by convention.
-- **Locks are per function**, not per file.
-- **A blocked agent is told why**, and can wait its turn or queue and keep working.
-- **Codex, Cursor and Gemini edits are merged exactly like Claude's**, through each agent's own edit tool.
-- **Locks follow a renamed function and a moved file.** A locked file that vanishes is announced, never silently unprotected.
-- **The tool surface costs a fifth of the context it used to.**

 ## What an agent sees